Annely Juda: Beginnings as art dealer

+In 1990, the gallery moved from its Tottenham Mews space to premises in Dering Street, Mayfair.

 In 1998 Juda was appointed as a Commander of the Order of the British Empire and she took Wilma Kuvecke with her to the ceremony.
 Kuvecke remained with Juda until she died in London in 2006.
 Her gallery is still being run by her son, David.
+David has been serving on the selection committee of Art Basel.

-Notable artists represented by Juda have included Anthony Caro, David Hockney and Leon Kossoff.
-Juda introduced several Japanese artists; she represented Katsura Funakoshi, Yuko Shiraishi and Toko Shinoda.
+Notable artists represented by Juda have included Anthony Caro, David Hockney, Leon Kossoff and Christo (since 1968).
+Juda introduced several Japanese artists; she represented Tadashi Kawamata, Katsura Funakoshi, Yuko Shiraishi and Toko Shinoda.

+In 2022, Annely Juda Fine Arts teamed up with L.A.
+Louver, Gray, Pace and Galerie Lelong to show David Hockney's most recent works at more or less the same time in five different cities.

+In 2025, the gallery announced plans to move to nearby Hanover Square, Westminster, where it is to occupy three floors of a Grade II-listed Georgian townhouse, with two floors dedicated to exhibition spaces including a former ballroom with a glass-domed ceiling.